XRPLF/XRPL-Standards/XLS-20/README.md

 For example, applying the `low96` function to the NFT described before, which had an ID of `000B013A95F14B0044F78A264E41713C64B5F89242540EE208C3098E00000D65` the function `low96` would return `42540EE208C3098E00000D65`.

-This curious construct exploits the structure of the SHAMap to allow for efficient lookups of individual **`NFToken`** objects without requiring iteration of the doubly-linked list of **`NFTokenPages`**.
+This curious construct exploits the structure of the SHAMap to allow for efficient lookups of individual **`NFToken`** objects without requiring iteration of the doubly linked list of **`NFTokenPages`**.

 ### Example TokenPage JSON